mikebots/mikesbot-repo/README.md

 **1: Configurating your bot!**

 First off go to the config.json folder, then replace the "token" var with your bot token.
-If you don't know where it is go to the discord developers portal at: https://discordapp.com/developers/applications/me.
+If you don't know where it is go to the [discord developers portal](https://discordapp.com/developers/applications/me).
 Go to your application
 Press "Bot"
 Then press copy onto where it says token